kyma-project/community/collaboration/01-sig-and-wg.md

 When you join a SIG or a WG, you perform at least one of the following roles:
 * **Group member** - The member is active in one or more areas of the project and can perform a wide variety of roles within the organization.
 * **Group leader** - SIGs and WGs must nominate at least two group leaders at any given time.
 Group leaders make sure that the group topics are relevant to the Kyma goal and [the roadmap](https://kyma-project.io/roadmap/).
 They facilitate the group meetings, maintain, and communicate the meeting minutes.
 Group leaders record tasks identified by the group as issues in the respective issue tracker.
-They are responsible for smooth communication and coordination with other SIGs, the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee), and the SIG Community.
+They are responsible for smooth communication and coordination with other SIGs and the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee).
 * **Group representative** - It is a specific group member who represents the group to other groups or the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee).
 This is either the group's leader or any other group member.
 The choice depends on the topic and the place where the group is represented.

 ## Close a SIG or WG
 When a SIG or WG has completed its goals or there is an explicit request to conclude further work, it has to be closed.
-The request to close a SIG or WG may come from group members, group leaders, SIG Community or the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee).
+The request to close a SIG or WG may come from group members, group leaders, or the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee).
 To close a SIG or WG, group leaders need to:

 * Create an issue and accompanying pull request (PR) to close a SIG or WG and add the **decision** label to them.
 * Close the remaining open issues of the group or reassign them accordingly, with appropriate comment.
 * [Delete the group label](https://help.github.com/en/articles/deleting-a-label) used on the issues or PRs.
 * Remove the group from the [list of SIGs](#list-of-sigs) or [list of WGs](#list-of-wgs) in this `README.md` file.
 * Move the group folder (together with all subfolders and files) to the [archive](https://github.com/kyma-project/community/tree/master/collaboration/archive) folder.
 * Add a `CLOSURE.md` file to the archived group folder.
 Write it in a form of a blog post which informs about the group's outcomes, achievements, challenges, and lessons learned.
 Remember to provide links to the relevant material.
 The PR undergoes a standard review by group members, the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee), and is subsequently closed.
 * Publish the content of the `CLOSURE.md` in a form of a blog post on the Kyma website or link to it.
 * Communicate the closure of a given SIG or WG through the SIG Core.